ChainFuse/blog/blog/posts/mermaid-test.md

 date: 2023-10-26
 ---

-ChatGPT generated TLS 3 way handshake diagram using mermaid
+I used ChatGPT generated the TLS 3 way handshake diagram process used in https using mermaid

 <!-- more -->